Database Guidelines 5. Barcodes & Identifiers

 One edition of a release may have many different matrix numbers on individual copies - especially for major label releases.
 These are considered manufacturing variations for the purposes of cataloguing on Discogs, and not unique releases, so one Discogs 'release' may contain multiple variations in matrix numbers etc. For smaller releases, or in special cases, the matrix variation may indicate a unique release / edition, so please ask in the Database Forum Topic if in doubt.

 5.5.
 ASIN is the Amazon Standard Identification Number.
 This is a unique identification number assigned by Amazon.com and its partners for product identification within the Amazon.com organization.
 Please provide submission notes that point to the relevant release on Amazon.
+This number should only be applied to releases manufactured by Amazon (CD-Rs), physical releases exclusive to Amazon, and digital files sold by Amazon.

 5.6.
 Rights Society is an association that administers the rights to the artists recorded work, such as collecting royalties for radio and TV usage etc. A list of them are on our country guideline page.
 An example is "ASCAP"